 Insects: Have the Monarch butterflies migrated early?
 Are ants marching in a line, rather than meandering?
 Have the bees secluded themselves in their hives earlier than normal?
 How high is the hornet’s nest?
-According to lore “‘twill tell how high the snow will rest.”
+According to lore, this “‘twill tell how high the snow will rest.”
 Find a woolly bear caterpillar.
 Is it especially fat and fuzzy?
 Is the orange band in the middle particularly narrow?
 Are the crickets coming inside?
 Are spiders spinning larger than usual webs or entering your house in greater numbers?

 Other Signs: Heavy and numerous fogs during the month of August are said to presage a hard winter.
 Likewise, frequent halos or rings around the Sun or Moon.

 Let us know in the comments section below if you’ve noticed any of these signs of a hard winter!